-1.6.5.
 Cleaning of internal parts

-The machinery must be designed and constructed in such a way that it is possible to clean internal parts which have contained dangerous substances or preparations without entering them; any necessary unblocking must also be possible from the outside.
+The machinery must be designed and constructed in such a way that it is possible to clean internal parts which contained dangerous substances or preparations without entering them.
+Any necessary unblocking must also be possible from the outside.
 If it is impossible to avoid entering the machinery, it must be designed and constructed in such a way as to allow cleaning to take place safely.

 1.7.
-INFORMATION
+Information

-1.7.1.
-Information and warnings on the machinery
+1.7.1 Information and warnings on the machinery

-Information and warnings on the machinery should referably be provided in the form of readily understandable symbols or pictograms.
-Any written or verbal information and warnings must be expressed in an official Community language or languages, which may be determined in accordance with the Treaty by the Member State in which the machinery is placed on the market and/or put into service and may be accompanied, on request, by versions in any other official Community language or language or language or languages understood by the operators.
+Information and warnings on the machinery should preferably be provided in the form of readily understandable symbols or pictograms.
+Any written or verbal information and warnings must be expressed in Serbian language regarding the machinery to be placed on the market and/or put into service in the Republic of Serbia.

-1.7.1.1.
-Information and information devices
+1.7.1.1 Information and information devices

-The information needed to control machinery must be provided in a form that is unambiguous and easily understood.
+The information required to control machinery must be provided in a form that is unambiguous and easily understood.
 It must not be excessive to the extent of overloading the operator.